SuBoll/GraphFlowExperiments/README.md

 # GraphFlowExperiments

-This repository collects small-scale computational experiments related to graph flows, $SZ_l$-orientations, nowhere-zero flows, and related connectivity and orientation conditions in graphs.
+This repository collects small-scale computational experiments related to graph flows, orientations, and related problems in graphs.

 The code is organized **by topic**, with each subdirectory being *self-contained* and accompanied by its **own README** explaining